Yamaha Logo

 Yamaha Motor Company Logo 1998-present

-This version of the logo is iconic, as it first appeared in colorful colors.
-The background circle, edge lines, and lettering are painted red, while the tuning forks and the wide dividing strip are painted metallic.
-This was done to emphasize the similarity of the icon to the wheel and disk.
-In addition, a gradient and sparkling highlights have been added to the circle to make it bulge.
+This variant of the logo is iconic, as it first appeared in colorful colors.
+The background circle, edge lines, and lettering are colored red, while the forks and the wide dividing stripe are colored metallic.
+This is done to emphasize the badge’s similarity to the wheel and rim.
+In addition, a gradient and sparkling highlights have been added to the circle to make it look more convex.

 Font and Colors